-Lesson 9: Last Great Day: Hope for All Who Have Ever Lived
+Lesson 9: The Eighth Day: Hope for All Who Have Ever Lived

 Billions of people have died without ever having a chance for salvation.
 Could a loving God allow so many to be lost?
 The last Holy Day and the last step in God's plan of salvation reveal surprising and encouraging answers.

 The Bible tells the stories of many who have encountered God and His plan,

 but it also shows that many people have not had this opportunity.
 Jesus

 pointed out that there were many widows in Israel in the time of Elijah,

 but Elijah was sent to only one widow, and she was in the gentile area of

 Sidon (Luke 4:25-26).
 Only she experienced the miracles described in 1 Kings

 17. What is God's plan for all the others?

 Another story of a widow of the same region hundreds of years later raises